By Mrs. Patricia Solin and John McCormick with research and editorial assistance by Paul W. Schopp

-Riverton officials, anxious to move municipal offices from their cramped location in the Borough Hall to a larger building, considered the possibility for a time, but abandoned the idea as impractical.
+Riverton officials, anxious to move municipal offices from their cramped location in the Borough Hall to a larger building, considered the possibility for a time but abandoned the idea as impractical.
 The property languished for months in the doldrums of the commercial real estate listings.
 Ultimately, a local developer rehabbed the vacant building and it subsequently became the place of business for Tristate HVAC.

 Manager James R. McQuaide now conducts business from the postmaster’s office.
-Still not settled in to his new digs, he explained during an impromptu tour how postal supervisors could look down on the sorting area undetected through viewing slots accessible from an upper level room.
+Still not settled into his new digs, he explained during an impromptu tour how postal supervisors could look down on the sorting area undetected through viewing slots accessible from an upper-level room.
 Mr. McQuaide seems elated at the opportunity to base his company’s operations in such a spacious and historic building.

-Out in back of the old post office, even the huge parking lot where mail trucks once pulled up to the loading dock has been downsized.
+Out in the back of the old post office, even the huge parking lot where mail trucks once pulled up to the loading dock has been downsized.
 BWC Realty Associates, LLC carved out three building lots for residences at 608, 610, 612 Cinnaminson Street, still leaving Tristate HVAC ample parking and loading access.

 The contrasts between the post offices at 613 Main and 605 Main are astonishing and give some residents pause to wonder what further cost-cutting measures will bring.
 Will twenty-first-century downsizing threaten to return our post office from whence it came–relegated to being a sideline business for a storekeeper.